 The monitoring work plan and data will be evaluated across all stages of the monitoring phase of SMMI to ensure that air monitoring objectives are being met.
 These evaluations include on-going processes during monitoring, data review while collection is ongoing, and at data verification at the end of the monitoring period after all data has been collected.
-For additional details on these processes, see Aclima's detailed QA documentation in Appendices C. D. E. and G. Additional details about the public data release can be found in Section 14.2 and Section 10 of Appendix F.
+For additional details on these processes, see the detailed QA documentation in Appendices C, D, E and F. Additional details about the public data release can be found in Section 14.2 and Section 10 of Appendix F.